floroz/go-social/memory-bank/activeContext.md

             - Constructing the standardized `apitypes.ApiErrorResponse` with appropriate HTTP status codes, API error codes, messages, and field names.
         - This pattern centralizes the translation of internal Go errors into user-facing API error responses.
     - **Payload Conventions:** The `{"data": ...}` wrapper for requests/success responses and `{"errors": ...}` for error responses remains a key convention.
+    - **Router Setup Location:** Always verify `main.tsx` (or the application's entry point) for existing router configurations before attempting to add or modify routing in components like `App.tsx`.

 *(This file will be updated frequently as work progresses.)*